delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ### In-order Traversal

-The left subtree is visited first, then the root vertext and then the right sub-tree is visited.
+The left subtree is visited first, then the root vertex and then the right sub-tree is visited.

 ![img](https://www.tutorialspoint.com/data_structures_algorithms/images/inorder_traversal.jpg)

 Image from [here](https://www.tutorialspoint.com/data_structures_algorithms/tree_traversal.htm)

-In-order traversal gives us numbers in ascending order.
+In-order traversal gives us numbers in ascending order, which is a really cool feature of this traversal.

 ### Post-order Traversal